Correlation Between Select Fund and Value Fund

 Strong

-Compared to the overall equity markets, risk-adjusted returns on investments in Select Fund I are ranked lower than 22 (%) of all funds and portfolios of funds over the last 90 days.
-In spite of fairly weak forward indicators, Select Fund showed solid returns over the last few months and may actually be approaching a breakup point.
+Compared to the overall equity markets, risk-adjusted returns on investments in Select Fund I are ranked lower than 16 (%) of all funds and portfolios of funds over the last 90 days.
+In spite of fairly weak forward indicators, Select Fund may actually be approaching a critical reversion point that can send shares even higher in September 2025.

 Value Fund R5